FusionAuth/fusionauth-site/site/_posts/2022-09-02-how-sso-works.md

 SAML has been around since 2005 and many many different commercial off the shelf and open source applications support it.

 When evaluating your identity provider solution, think about what kinds of applications you want to support.
-Any business focused applications will typically support SAML, whereas support for OIDC is a far easier to implement in your custom applications.
+Any business focused applications will typically support SAML, whereas support for OIDC is far easier to implement in your custom applications.

 For maximum flexibility, pick an identity provider which supports both.
 (FusionAuth does.)